Introduction

 awk '$3 ~ /^cwd/{print $3}' /var/log/exim_mainlog | sort | uniq -c | sed "s|^ *||g" | sort -nr

-This will list directories that email was sent from in which you'd be looking for user home directories with a large number and see if there are any mailer/spam scripts that are being abused in those directories.
+This command will list directories that email was sent from, in which you'd be looking for user home directories with a large number.
+Check these directories for any mailer/spam scripts that could be abused in those directories.